ahjoel/angular-bootstrap-crud/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.

+Features :

+- CRUD with modal form
+- Search on table
+## Development server

 - After clone this project in your local environnement

 - Run Json-server in first terminal : json-server --watch db.json

-- Run angular project in second terminal : ng serve --open

-## Development server

-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding